Tag: property

 1. Thai Land Code: The Thai Land Code governs property ownership, rights, and regulations in Thailand.

-2. Title Search: A comprehensive title search is crucial to verify ownership, encumbrances, and other title-related details.
+2. Title Search in Thailand: A comprehensive title search is crucial to verify ownership, encumbrances, and other title-related details.

 3. Foreign Ownership: Foreigners have certain restrictions on owning land in Thailand, making due diligence even more crucial to ensure compliance.